Issue Escalation, Change Request, and Migration Processes

 Steps:

-• Customer identifies a desire to move a system of group of systems to the co-managed service.
+• Customer identifies a desire to move a system, or group of systems, to the Co-Managed service.

-• Customer notes this request via contact with a director of EI-SAS (Tom Neese), EI-CAS (Steve Troester), or EI-TPS (Dave Kelly).
-Alternatively, customers can open a help desk ticket noting this request, and one of the directors will reach out directly to you to facilitate discussion.
+• Customer notes this request via contact with a director of ITS-EI-SAS (Tom Neese), ITS-EI-CAS (Steve Troester), or ITS-EI-TPS (Chris Lawrence).
+Alternatively, customers can open a support ticket noting this request.

-• Customer and EI Directors work together to schedule discussion about timing, logistics, and other facets of the change.
+• ITS-EI Directors will initiate discussion about timing, logistics, and other facets of the change.

-• EI Systems Administrators prepare the systems for migration to co-managed service.
+• ITS-EI staff will prepare the system(s) for migration to the Co-Managed service.

 • This may require several steps, including some that require customer input.
-A Systems Administrator or Director will help coordinate this process and provide more detail, as it may differ slightly from system to system.
+A staff member will help coordinate this process and provide more detail; as it may differ slightly from system to system.

 Article number: